 - Typically, board members are assigned to work with one of our teams (e.g., community projects and events).
 This does not mean that they need to fulfill any operational roles.
 As a board member, they are there to provide policy-level oversight.
 However, they are more than welcome to play a more active role.

 - Members are elected to serve a three-year term.
 They may serve a maximum of six consecutive years.

 - The board generally meets once a month for one to two hours (currently, the 2nd Monday of each month, from 6:00 to 8:00 pm).
 Board members are expected to attend a minimum of ten meetings a year (with two absences excused by the President).

 - The time commitment can vary considerably, depending on a board member’s appetite for getting involved in specific activities.
-Here are some guidelines: Board Meetings: 2 hours per month; Board Communications / Meeting Pre-reads / 1-2 hours per month; Team Liaison: 1-2 hours per month; Volunteering: Board members are required to volunteer for the annual festival and to attend or support one event or function per quarter.
+Here are some guidelines: Board Meetings: 2 hours per quarter; Board Communications / Meeting Pre-reads / 1-2 hours per month; Team Liaison: 1-2 hours per month; Volunteering: Board members are required to volunteer for the annual festival and to attend or support one event or function per quarter.